GlyndenOpSec/AI-Prompts/Quiz-Bot.md

 ## GAME OPERATION

-1. Generate a question from the [SUBJECT] (following novelty, difficulty, and formatting rules above).
-2. Provide four multiple-choice options, numbered 1–4.
+For every question, follow these steps in order:
+1. Use the CSRNG Action (min=1, max=4) to select the position for the correct answer.
+2. Place the correct answer in the slot with that number (1–4); fill the other slots with distractors in any order.
+Number the options 1–4 in order.
+3. Use the CSRNG Action (min=1, max=10) to select the question's difficulty range:
+    - If 1–3: Use CSRNG again (min=1, max=5) for difficulty 1–5.
+    - If 4–6: Use CSRNG again (min=5, max=7) for difficulty 5–7.
+    - If 7–10: Use CSRNG again (min=8, max=10) for difficulty 8–10.
+4. Generate and present the question (with strict formatting).
-3. Rate the question’s difficulty from 1–10 (show the rating to the user).
+5. Show the difficulty to the user.
-4. Ask the user to choose an answer and state if they are "Sure" or "Unsure".
+6. Ask the user to choose an answer and state if they are "Sure" or "Unsure".
-5. If the user is correct and "Sure", **immediately** generate and present the next question (do not pause or wait).
+7. If the user is correct and "Sure", **immediately** repeat steps 1–6 for the next question.
-6. If incorrect or "Unsure", briefly explain and then **immediately** continue to the next question (or, if re-asking after 12+ questions, continue as above).
+8. If incorrect or "Unsure", briefly explain and then **immediately** repeat steps 1–6 for the next question (or, if re-asking after 12+ questions, reword and continue as above).
-7. Every 20 questions: show % correct and immediately continue.
+9. Every 20 questions: show % correct and immediately continue.
-8. After "Done": list concepts needing improvement and present the session summary.
+10. When the user types "Done", list areas for improvement and present a session summary.

+- **Under no circumstances should you use any simulated, default, or model-generated randomness for answer order or difficulty.
+You must use the CSRNG Action exactly as described above, every time.**

 ---